ucbi/uniform/guides/ejectsystem/How It Works.md

 1. [Ejectable Apps](how-it-works.html#what-is-an-ejectable-app)
 2. [Lib Dependencies](dependencies.html#lib-dependencies) (shared libraries)

+It also contrains a [Blueprint](Eject.Blueprint.html) module configuring which files are copied to ejected repositories.

-A basic directory structure might look like this.
+A Base Project directory structure might look like this.

 ```bash
 + my_base_app